 X-coordinate of the graph corresponding to the Y-coordinate of the graph at 100 = 5

 Hence, time taken to cover 100 km by Sakshi = 5 hours

 - Distance covered by Sakshi in 3 hours:

-Form the graph,
+From the graph,

 Hence, distance covered by Sakshi in 3 hours = 60km

-Learn more about graphs and how to construct different graphs, download BYJU’s-The Learning App and boost your problem solving skills.
+Learn more about graphs and how to construct different graphs, download BYJU’s-The Learning App and boost your problem-solving skills.